 #shalieve, simple yet powerful.
 It means a lot to many people and with everything going on in the world right now, it takes on an even larger significance.
 While I can only somewhat relate to his struggles physically, I think we can all relate to needing a #shalieve right now in our world.
 I mean, who doesn't love a good comeback?

 This sterling silver bracelet fits women and men and is made in New York City.
 Item typically ships in 2 to 3 business days.
 Thank you for supporting this very worthy cause.

 Although research for a cure to spinal cord injuries is encouraging, there is no proven way to restore function completely, but that does not necessarily mean there is no chance to recover independence.
 There is always hope for at least some improvement after SCI, but there are no guarantees.
 It often takes waiting several months after the accident to appreciate the extent and implications of the injury.
 The extent of the recovery is often dependent on the:

-Ryan Shazier knows he can walk today, in large part, because he has a robust support system and has received the most progressive rehabilitation services in his area.
+Ryan Shazier knows he can walk today, in large part, because he has a robust support system and received the most progressive rehabilitation services in his area.
 He knows firsthand that more individuals could lead productive lives with proper help and support.
 The Ryan Shazier Fund for Spinal Rehabilitation ("The Fund") is focused on building pathways for individuals with spinal cord injuries (SCIs) in Western Pennsylvania to achieve their optimal recovery.
 The Fund's priority is SCIs caused by sports-related injuries and vehicular accidents.
 To optimize an individual's recovery so they can live boldly as they face new challenges, The Fund will leverage the donations it receives to provide financial assistance and navigation support: